 2. Once you are happy with your shape take the scissors and carefully cut out the shape for your pompom rug.
-We decided to go for a heart shape rug.
+We decided to go for a heart-shaped rug.

-When we made our pompom rug we just put any colour pompom we had on the rug but I would suggest using certain colour wools to create a pattern rather than just adding any colour anywhere.
+When we made our pompom rug we just put any colour pompom we had on the rug but I would suggest using certain colour wools to create a pattern rather than just adding different colours everywhere.

-3. Next make your pompoms you will need a lot of them to fill the rug.
-We used the method of wrapping the wool around are fingers and then carefully sliding it off and tying the extra wool around the middle to hold it together.
-Make sure that the wool used to tie the pompom up has about 10cm hanging down so you can easily tie it on to the rug.
-Then once secured cut open the sides to and fluff out to make the pompom.
+3. Next, you will need to start making your pompoms.
+You will need a lot of them to fill the rug.
+We used the method of wrapping the wool around our fingers and then carefully sliding it off and tying the extra wool around the middle to hold it together.
+However, it is easier especially with younger children to cut two cardboard circles out with smaller circle holes in between and use this to wrap your wool around to make your pompoms.

-6. Once all your Pompoms are tied on flip the rug over and cut off the excess wool being careful not to cut any of the knots holding it together
+6. Once all your Pompoms are tied on then cut off the overhang bits of wool that you tied them on with being careful not to cut any of the knots holding it together.

 7. You now have a beautiful handmade pompom rug.

 Comment below to let us know how it went and if you have any great tips to pass on to others.
 Happy Making.